-During the early phase of the model development, while establishing the appropriate large scale model boundary conditions and flow parameters, a uniform horizontal grid size will be used.
+During the early phase of the model development, while establishing the appropriate large-scale model boundary conditions and flow parameters, a uniform horizontal grid size will be used.
 The horizontal grid dimension should be sufficiently small to represent spatial heterogeneity in aquifer hydraulic properties at the smallest scale over which differences in parameters would affect hydraulic head distributions at the scale of observation, and also small enough to satisfy Peclet number criteria for typical transport modeling scenarios that may be run in the future.
-However, the grid size should not be so small that it makes simulation run-times prohibitively long.
-The smallest scale of heterogeneity that can likely be well characterized within the model domain would be some fraction of the width of buried alluvial paleo-channels incised into the UMCf.
+However, the grid size should not be so small that it makes simulation run times prohibitively long.
+The smallest scale of heterogeneity that can likely be well-characterized within the model domain would be some fraction of the width of buried alluvial paleo-channels incised into the UMCf.
 The initial grid size will be chosen with these types of considerations.
-The Site-wide model at hand, Groundwater Vista's Telescoping Mesh Refinement (TMR) will be used to develop sub-models with finer discretization for focused areas of interest.
+The Site-wide model will be fully calibrated with all the information available.
+With the fully calibrated model at hand, Groundwater Vista's Telescopic Mesh Refinement (TMR) will be used to develop sub-models with finer discretization for focused areas of interest.
 The boundary conditions of the sub-models will be consistent with the Site-wide model.
+For steady state models, the TMR feature of the Groundwater Vista software allows both specified head, specified flux, or head dependent boundary conditions.
+At this stage Tronox plans to use specified head boundary conditions unless conditions are faced in actual development that warrant other forms of boundary conditions.
+It is noted that the TMR method supports only the use of specified head boundary conditions when used with transient models.
 At this planning stage, it appears that Tronox will develop as many as three sub-models (one each for IWF, AWF, and SWF).